High-frequency ventilation in adults

 High-frequency ventilation (HFV) is a form of mechanical ventilation that combines very high respiratory rates (>60 breaths per minute) with tidal volumes that are smaller than the volume of anatomic dead space .
-The indications for HFV are limited and its use should be coordinated by clinicians who have experience using HFV.
+HFV is not a first-line mode of mechanical ventilation and is used rarely; its use should be coordinated by experienced clinicians only.

 This topic review describes the different types of HFV, as well as patient selection, efficacy, and potential harms.
 Alternative modes of mechanical ventilation are described separately.
 (See "Modes of mechanical ventilation".)